Phaesun

 SELFCHILL ZAMBIA AND TANZANIA

-This project aims to introduce intelligent solar-powered cooling solutions to improve food safety, reduce waste and increase income among small-scale farmers in Zambia and Tanzania.
-Phaesun will install cooling systems based on the SelfChill concept to cool dairy (milk tanks), agricultural products (cold room) and fish (ice maker).
-These demonstration units will provide services to agricultural cooperatives through a PAYG system.
-The project also aims to sell smaller cooling systems and units to local smallholder farmers.
-EEP financing will enable Phaesun to establish local assembly lines and provide technical training through partners to develop local capacity in design, assembly, installation and maintenance of solar cooling solutions.
+This project aimed to introduce intelligent solar-powered cooling solutions to improve food safety, reduce waste and increase income among small-scale farmers in Zambia and Tanzania.
+Phaesun installed cooling systems based on the SelfChill concept to cool dairy (milk tanks), agricultural products (cold room) and fish (ice maker).
+EEP financing was provided to Phaesun to establish local assembly lines and provide technical training through partners to develop local capacity in design, assembly, installation and maintenance of solar cooling solutions.

 Outcome and Impact